 It is being replaced by HMRC’s new online service known as CATO (Company Accounts and Tax Online).
 However, this time around CATO won’t be available for accountants.
 It is meant to be used directly by businesses through their own filing credentials.

 Thankfully, the introduction of CATO won’t affect small and medium-sized practices who have software from a chosen provider.
-However, for close to 300,000 accountants, that don’t own CT software, the challenge is to find an alternative solution.
+However, for thousands of accountants, that don’t own CT software, the challenge is to find an alternative solution.
 But before we dive into the list of sotware options, let us look at the selection factors.

 What to consider?